sifive/gen-compiler-extension/README.md

-# SiFive Toolchain Supported Extensions List Generator
+# SiFive Toolchain Supported Extensions and MCPUs List Generator

-This project provides a script to automate the extraction and comparison of available RISC-V extensions across different versions of the SiFive Freedom Tools RISC-V toolchain.
+This project provides scripts to automate the extraction and comparison of available RISC-V extensions and supported MCPUs across different versions of the SiFive Freedom Tools RISC-V toolchain.

-The script will:
+The scripts will:
 1. Load each specified toolchain module.
-2. Run `riscv64-unknown-elf-gcc -march=help` and `riscv64-unknown-elf-clang --print-supported-extensions` to extract supported extensions.
+2. Extract supported extensions and MCPUs from GCC and Clang compilers.
 3. Convert the outputs to CSV format.
-4. Merge all CSVs into a combined, sorted output file showing which extensions are supported in each toolchain version.
+4. Merge all CSVs into combined, sorted output files showing which extensions/MCPUs are supported in each toolchain version.
+5. Generate Excel files with conditional formatting for easy visualization.

 ---